 Here are the top call center interview questions you should be asking to hire the best customer service representatives.

 Take a few minutes at the start of the interview to let the candidate talk about themselves.
 Instead of jumping right into questions, this approach gives the candidate a moment to relax and be at ease.

 Let the candidate tell their story before jumping into all the specific questions.
-This helps to get the candidate comfortable, and it also gives you an overview of who they are.
-A good answer will explain why they left one organization to go to the next, and what they learned from each venture.
+That helps to get the candidate comfortable, and it also gives you an overview of who they are.
+A good answer will explain why they left one organization to go to the next and what they learned from each venture.